uvarc/rc-website/content/service/bioinformatics.md

 +++

-School of Medicine Research Computing (SOM RC) provides state-of-the-art resources and expertise in handling and analyzing genomics and bioinformatics data.
+<p class=lead>School of Medicine Research Computing (SOMRC) provides state-of-the-art resources and expertise in handling and analyzing genomics and bioinformatics data.
 Bioinformatics is a quickly evolving field with new biological and computational techniques being formalized and adopted at a fast pace.
 Hence, the following is only a brief cross-section of the ways researchers can use SOM RC’s expertise and computing resources for their bioinformatics research.
-Please contact the SOM RC with your computational research needs.
+Please contact the SOM RC with your computational research needs.</p>

 # Bioinformatics tools:
 -	Running genomic alignment and analysis tools on desktop or on Rivanna, Ivy, or AWS including Bowtie, Samtools, Bedtools, MACS, HTSeq, and TopHat